simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Architect and consultant specializing on enterprise Java applications based on JBoss or WebSphere.
+        Solution architect and consultant specializing on enterprise Java applications based on JBoss or WebSphere.
         Projects were conducted with customers mainly from government, military and insurance industries.
       </p>
       <p>